Minimalist Beauty: Simple, Ethical Skin Care & Makeup

 Minimalist beauty is about spending less on higher quality, more ethical products that work better, and enjoying them more.

-Minimalist beauty is time saving, effective, beautiful, and healthy.
-It works without a lot of fuss, a ton of counter space, or a bunch of unnecessary ingredients.
-Minimalist beauty might be the most luxurious style of beauty there is.
+Minimalist beauty is time saving, effective, and healthy.
+It works without a lot of fuss, counter space, or unnecessary ingredients.

 What Minimalist Beauty Isn’t